Homepage CASE

 Director of Migration, Social Policy, and Development Cooperation

-Dr. Jan Bazyli Klakla holds doctorates in law and sociology from the Jagiellonian University in Krakow, where he also completed studies in law, sociology, and cultural studies, alongside postgraduate studies in international migration at the University of Warsaw.
-He is currently a Director of Migration, Social Policy, and Development Cooperation at CASE – Center for Social and Economic Research in Warsaw, and a post-doctoral researcher at the Center for Legal Education and Social Theory at the University of Wrocław.
+Dr Jan Bazyli Klakla is Director of Migration, Social Policy, and Development Cooperation at CASE – Center for Social and Economic Research.
+He oversees a broad portfolio of projects in these areas, including work on socio-legal studies and on higher education and science policy.
 Dr. Klakla has been involved in and has led numerous national and European research projects, including those funded by Horizon Europe, Norway Grants, and Polish National Science Center.
 His work also includes providing consulting and expert services to key European institutions such as the Committee of the Regions, the European Economic and Social Committee, and CEDEFOP (European Centre for the Development of Vocational Training).
 He has served as an expert in the “Safe Krakow - Security Strategy for Krakow” program.
 Dr. Klakla is the editor of Law and Culture.
 Reconceptualization and Case Studies (Springer Nature, 2021) and the author of Law and Acculturation.
 Conceptualisation and Empirical Case Study: Slavic Migrants in Poland (Palgrave Macmillan, 2024) and Studying in Times of Crisis.
 Acculturation and Adaptation of Ukrainian Students at Kraków Higher Education Institutions amidst the COVID-19 Pandemic and Russia's Aggression against Ukraine (Brill, 2025).
 In recognition of his scholarly contributions, he was awarded first prize in the competition of the Association of the Philosophy of Law and Social Philosophy (IVR) – Polish Section for the best doctoral dissertation in the theory and philosophy of law.
 His research interests span migration, sociology of law, educational research, public policy analysis, customary law, and the methodology of social sciences.

 Projects from this author: